 And if you’re still healthy, start some good habits.
 Now.
 This stuff is no joke.
 You wouldn’t believe how many people are in the waiting rooms of the places I mentioned who can’t hold a pen to sign in.
 You don’t want to go there.

 I’ve improved even futher with bi-weekly accupuncture massage therapy.
 No needles.
 It’s just massage that focuses on many of the same points where an accupuncture needle would go.
 I’d say I’m roughly 90% recovered.
 I still ensure I don’t type too much and without proper ergo, but in general I’ve been able to resume my previous activities.
-Muscles seem to be the main
+Prolonged muscle tension seems to have been the main problem.